-However, because chocolate has the magical ability to prevent plaque formation, it can therefore reduce the risk of high blood pressure, which in turn reduces your chances of having the above medical problems.
+However, because chocolate has the magical ability to prevent plaque formation, it can, therefore, reduce the risk of high blood pressure, which in turn reduces your chances of having the above medical problems.
 Genius!

-4. Fantastic source of fibre
+4. Fantastic source of fiber

 You require fibre in our diet in order to keep everything regular and by consuming 100 grams of dark chocolate – with a high concentration of cocoa – you could be getting as much as 11 grams of fibre.
-This means that chocolates are really good for the health of your gut and digestive system, and according to researchers it is also great for reducing the sugar spike so we stay full for longer.
+This means that chocolates are really good for the health of your gut and digestive system, and according to researchers, it is also great for reducing the sugar spike so we stay full for longer.

 5. Decreases cholesterol levels

 As we are all continuously warned by our doctors, high cholesterol levels are seriously bad for health as it can cause blood clots and a whole host of other medical problems.
-While chocolates do have some fat – caused by the cocoa butter used – our body metabolises it in a different way so that the fat becomes “good fat” rather than harmful.
+While chocolates do have some fat – caused by the cocoa butter used – our body metabolizes it in a different way so that the fat becomes “good fat” rather than harmful.

 6. Best friends with antioxidants